Stealth Acquisitions Domain Name

 In most instances, your stealth acquisition needs to be completed right the first time.
 Most domain name acquisitions only have one chance to secure the domain name target without leaving extra money on the table.

-Stealth acquisitions should only be performed by a seasoned-domain name buy-side broker.
-The domain buyer should understand if the broker has certain strengths or weaknesses.
-Some buy-side brokers have decent buyers for domains, but don’t always have the tools and knowledge to find the rightful domain owner, or rich relationships with industry veterans.
-Other buy-side brokers are excellent at managing the acquisition, but terrible at the details.
-Can’t keep things moving and get things closed.
+Some buy-side brokers don’t have the tools or knowledge to find the rightful domain owner.
+Or they lack rich relationships with industry veterans.
+Other buy-side brokers are excellent at managing the acquisition but terrible at the details.

 Subscribe for More Domain Buying & Selling Advice